• Skip to primary navigation

 Most grocery stores carry mascarpone cheese.
 Look for it in the deli aisle with other specialty cheese.

 It’s fine to leave the tart at room temperature while serving.
 After serving, it’s best to keep the tart in the refrigerator.
-Leftovers will keep well in an airtight container in the fridge for a few days.
+Store leftovers in an airtight container in the fridge for up to three days.

 Mascarpone is Italian cream cheese.
 It’s made with heavy cream and has about twice as much fat as regular American cream cheese.
 The extra fat is what makes it so delicious and smooth!
 It’s most commonly used in Tiramisu.